Adana Demirspor: Stadium and facilities

-Adana Demir's homeground is the New Adana Stadium since March 2021.
-The stadium has a capacity of 33,543 seats.
+Adana Demir's homeground is the Adana Stadium since March 2021.
+The stadium has a capacity of 30960 seats.
 The stadium's north seats are painted to Adana Demirspor's jersey colors and south seats are painted to Adanaspor's jersey colors. Şimşekler group gather at the North Stand, other fan groups tend to gather at the northern section of the East Stands.
 From 1940 to 2021, the football team played their home games at the now defunct 5 Ocak Stadium.
 The waterpolo team played their home games at the Atatürk Swimming Complex from 1940 to dissolution.
 Menderes Sports Hall hosted club's basketball and volleyball teams.

-Adana Demir's main training ground is the "Adana Demirspor Tesisleri", along the Seyhan river bank in the Yüreğir district.
-The training ground was built by the Metropolitan Municipality on a state land in early 2000s.
+Adana Demir's main training ground is the "Adana Demirspor Tesisleri", along the Seyhan River bank in the Yüreğir district.
+The training ground was built by the Metropolitan Municipality on a state land in the early 2000s.
 It was named the Aytaç Durak Tesisleri to honour the long-time serving mayor of Adana, who lead the construction of the training ground.
-As it was built on a state land without a tenancy agreement, Milli Emlak (en:National Property Foundation) sent an eviction notice several times in late 2010s.
+As it was built on a state land without a tenancy agreement, Milli Emlak (en:National Property Foundation) sent an eviction notice several times in the late 2010s.
 In March 2019, with the efforts of the Adana MP Jülide Sarıeroğlu, a tenancy agreement is finally made between ADS and the Milli Emlak which secured the training ground for a long-term and at the same time the facility is renamed the Adana Demirspor Tesisleri.
 The main training ground hosts the club's Head Office and is made of 4 football fields, Club store, fitness center, swimming pool and the staff-player residences.

 Adana Demir youth teams train at the TCDD owned training ground at the Central railway station in Kurtuluş, Seyhan.
 The property, which is composed of a football field and Youth Office, is rented out to Adana Demir for free.
 ADS Club Museum which is next to the TCDD training ground, was the club's Head Office from 1940 to 2000.
 Adana Demir has three club stores, one at the main training ground, one at M1 mall and one at the Park Adana mall.
-The club store at the 5 Ocak Stadium in Reşatbey, moved a little further and is now ran by the supporter group, Şimşekler.
+The club store at the 5 Ocak Stadium in Reşatbey, moved a little further and is now run by the supporter group, Şimşekler.

 Support and rivalries

 Adana Demirspor draw support from all over the city and as well as from the districts of the Adana Province.
 As being founded as a railway club, they are supported by the railway workers in Turkey.
 Politically left leaning people also have sympathy for the club.

 The main supporters group is called Mavi Şimşekler, which translates to Blue lightnings.

 The fans are known to have a left-wing political stance, as result they have good relations with other left-wing teams such as Livorno and St Pauli.
-The archrivals are Adanaspor, who share the New Adana Stadium with Adana Demirspor.
+The archrivals are Adanaspor, who share the Adana Stadium with Adana Demirspor.